re-rxjs/react-rxjs.org/docs/coreConcepts.md

 ## Push vs Pull

 Historically, React uses a **pull**-based architecture.
-This means that when react needs to re-render, it will call the render function of every affected component, which will access the state at that moment and return a new representation of the UI, which React will reconcile with the previous one to propagate the changes to the DOM.
+This means that when react needs to re-render, it will call the render function of every affected component, which will return a new representation of the UI, so React can reconcile with the previous one to propagate the changes to the DOM.

-This kind of behavior is called _pull_ because the consumer of the state (in this case, React), is the one that _requests_ the new value.
+This kind of behavior is called _pull_ because the consumer (in this case, React consumes the UI representation), is the one that _requests_ the new value.

 On the other hand, RxJS uses a **push**-based approach, where you declaratively define streams and their relationships, and RxJS will propagate every change from one stream to the next one.